(finds any films with subtitles or soundtracks in the selected language)

 Can I watch films in the library?

-Also, the Music Library has carrels with DVD and VHS players.
+Also, the Music Library has 5 computers with DVD drives, as well as an external DVD drive (compatible with most laptops) that can be checked out.
 Headphones can be checked-out from their Circulation Desk.

 How long can I check out films for?